copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 After doing these operations and saving the modified file as *ex2case2ready.cps*, we obtain figures that approximately reproduce the behavior displayed in Fig. 3C and 3D of reference 1 (despite the kinetics being different).

- 1. define a new function to encode the desired rate law (*eg.* Eq.
-5 of reference 1)
- 2. identify the transport reactions (named *t_IP3_i-j*, where *i* and *j* are cell numbers) and change each one's kinetic rate law to the one defined in the previous step.

- Thus, with a little effort, models created with *sbmodelr* can be changed to match any arbitrary kinetics.

 ![Approximate reproduction of behavior in Fig.3C of reference 1; constant IP3 is applied in cell 1 and this causes calcium waves of different frequencies in neighboring cells](ex2case2_Ca.png)

 **Fig. 4.** Approximate reproduction of behavior in Fig.3C of reference 1; constant IP3 is applied in cell 1 and this causes calcium waves of different frequencies in neighboring cells.
 Note that in this case there are oscillations in all cells, unlike in Fig. 1 with linear transport kinetics.